 You are welcome to visit the Library as a sixth form student to browse and photocopy print materials.
 To do this you need to register for a reference pass.
 Due to licencing restrictions, unfortunately you won’t be able to borrow books or access e-resources, but you can still find lots of relevant information on our shelves.

 Reference passes are free of charge and can be used for unlimited access to the Library between 08:30-21:30, Monday to Sunday.
-To avoid disruption to our current students, we ask that you arrive in groups of 5 or less.
+On your first visit go to the Welcome Point at the Library entrance and ask to register.

 - You will also need to bring photographic ID, such as a passport or student card

-The Helpdesk staff can help you get to grips with the Library and locate the books you need.
-You can search the Library Catalogue when you are here, but it is a good idea to look online before you visit to make sure that the resources you need are available.
+Near the entrance you will find the Helpdesk with staff who can help you get to grips with the Library and locate the books you need.
+You can search the Library catalogue when you are here, but it is a good idea to look online before you visit to make sure that the resources you need are available.